eldonjakee08/DS2431_1WIRE_EEPROM_DRIVER/README.md

 Make sure your MCU has a basic timer peripheral for microsecond delay functionality that the MCU needs to communicate with the EEPROM chip.

-# HOW TO USE THE DRIVER
+# How To Use The Driver

 **OneWire_init():**
 Configures the GPIO and TIMER for a 1-Wire communication.
 Call this function first before calling other 1-Wire commands.